MINDUSTRYRU/mod/README.md

   <summary>ENG Description</summary>
 Better-Blocks-Mod: This mod adds more blocks, materials and enemies (In development).

-The mod is developed specifically for mindustry.ru
+The mod is developed specifically for EasyPlay.su

 For all questions, write to Discord: https://ds.easyplay.su/
 ![Discord Shield](https://discordapp.com/api/guilds/658670734222163989/widget.png?style=shield)